cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Masterygate For/Ded

-The Combat Area is an essential aspect of any operative, highlighting a character\'s ability in physical confrontation and tactical skirmishes.
-It represents a wide range of skills from basic self-defence to advanced combat tactics, reflecting the character\'s training, reflexes, and physical conditioning.
+The Combat Area is an essential aspect of any operative, highlighting a character's ability in physical confrontation and tactical skirmishes.
+It represents a wide range of skills from basic self-defence to advanced combat tactics, reflecting the character's training, reflexes, and physical conditioning.
 This skill set is essential for characters who find themselves in frequent combat situations, or any situation where tactical thinking is advantageous.